 - Croatia’s economy is heavily dependent on Zagreb, the capital and largest city of the country.
 It is estimated that Zagreb accounts for more than 50% of the country’s output and nearly 40% of the exports.
 As the junction of trade covering Central Europe, the Mediterranean and the Balkans, most of the industrial and service activities are clustered in Zagreb, where more than one-third of the companies operating in Croatia are headquartered and about 40% of the working population lives.

 - With respect to investment, Croatia encourages specialisation in a number of key industries including tourism, ICT, automotive, food, pharmaceutical, logistics, metal and textiles, while the country also looks to strengthen competitiveness in industries such as food processing, wood processing, creative and cultural, defence, construction, electrical and mechanical machinery and technology, chemical and maritime.

-- The inflows of foreign direct investment (FDI) to Croatia amounted to US$3.5 billion in 2014, with China contributing US$3.6 million.
-As of the end of 2014, China’s total stock of FDI to Croatia totalled US$12 million, up from US$0.8 million in 2005.
+- The inflows of foreign direct investment (FDI) to Croatia amounted to US$270 million in 2015.
+As of the end of 2015, China’s total stock of FDI to Croatia totalled US$12 million, up from US$0.8 million in 2006.
 While investment from Hong Kong is far from significant, Hong Kong signed the Air Services Income Agreement with Croatia in June 2002, which became effective in August 2004.

 Hong Kong’s Trade with Croatia